epppt/epppt.github.io/_pages/cv.md

   <tr>
    <td style="width:20%">2018</td>
    <td style="width:80%">
-   <a href="http://hackathon-workshop-2018.com/">The 2nd Workshop on Hacking and Making at Time-Bounded Events: Current Trends and Next Steps in Research and Event Design</a>, <em>ACM CHI'18 conference</em>, Montreal, Canada<br>
+   <a href="http://hackathon-workshop-2018.com/">The 2nd Workshop on Hacking and Making at Time-Bounded Events: Current Trends and Next Steps in Research and Event Design</a>, ACM CHI'18 conference, Montreal, Canada<br>
    </td>
   </tr>
   </table>